Top 15 Amazing Things to Do in Florence (2023)

 National Museum Bargello

 Worth seeing in Florence and a highlight for history and art fans is the National Museum Bargello.
-It is located in one of the oldest buildings in the city and its collection includes top-class works by Michelangelo, among others.
+It is located in one of the oldest buildings in the city, and its collection includes top-class works by Michelangelo, among others.
 The exhibits are mainly medieval and renaissance art, statues and cabaret.
 The picturesque courtyard and the splendid loggia of this medieval palace are also beautiful.
-The architecture of this national museum alone is worth visiting, as it makes this museum one of the most beautiful attractions of the city.
+The architecture of this national museum alone is worth visiting, as it makes this museum one of the most beautiful attractions in the city.

 Florence: Guided Tours, Tickets & More